microsoft/fluentui/packages/react-combobox/etc/react-combobox.api.md

 // Warnings were encountered during analysis:
 //
-// lib/components/Combobox/Combobox.types.d.ts:66:5 - (ae-forgotten-export) The symbol "OptionValue" needs to be exported by the entry point index.d.ts
+// lib/components/Combobox/Combobox.types.d.ts:67:5 - (ae-forgotten-export) The symbol "OptionValue" needs to be exported by the entry point index.d.ts
+// lib/components/Combobox/Combobox.types.d.ts:72:5 - (ae-forgotten-export) The symbol "ComboboxContextValue" needs to be exported by the entry point index.d.ts
+// lib/components/Listbox/Listbox.types.d.ts:22:5 - (ae-forgotten-export) The symbol "ListboxContextValue" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)